valsorym/env/README.md

 env.Get("PORT")          // "80"
 env.Get("ALLOWED_HOSTS") // "192.168.0.1"
 ```

 # Synonyms

-There are synonyms for the  'os. * env' functions.
+There are synonyms for the  `os.*env` functions.

 ## Get

 The `Get` retrieves the value of the environment variable named by the key.
 It returns the value, which will be empty if the variable is not present.

 *P.s.
 It is synonym for the `os.Getenv`*.

 ## Set

 The `Set` sets the value of the environment variable named by the key.
 It returns an error, if any.

 *P.s.
 It is synonym for the `os.Setenv`*.